 World Telecommunications Day (Information Society Day)

-If your mobile phone could have its own special day, then May 17 is the day to set it on a pedestal (not just for charging) and give it its due.
-World Telecommunications Day was renamed in 2005 as World Information Society Day in order to recognize the prominence of the internet in everyday life since it encompasses telecommunications, too.
+If your mobile phone could have its special day, then May 17 is the day to set it on a pedestal (not just for charging) and give it its due.
+World Telecommunications Day was renamed in 2005 as World Information Society Day to recognize the prominence of the internet in everyday life since it encompasses telecommunications, too.
 To mark the day, maybe it's time for a new case, screen protector, or phone?

 06 of 10